Winter 2013: Super Incident at Huntingdon Border Crossing.

 The edges of Jensen’s mind felt raw.
 Noises scurried along the edge of his hearing.
 A ceaseless, agonizing wail stabbed into his head and he needed to answer it.
 Slowly, he pulled himself into a groggy, dim consciousness.

 Not enough air.
 A heavy, suffocating weight lay over his body.
 His arms and legs were dead and disconnected.

 In the distance, the alert siren howled.
 Bellingham was under attack.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, pastannWrite a Review